-New York Subway Map with transit connections between New York & New Jersey, including Hudson-Bergen Light Rail, NY Waterway ferry, and PATH.
+New York Subway Map with New Jersey transit systems, including Hudson-Bergen Light Rail, NY Waterway ferry, and PATH, made by Stewart Mader.

 I created the New York & New Jersey Subway Map to give the NYC region a comprehensive map that includes all rapid transit services, regardless of operator, just like the maps in peer cities like Berlin, London, Philadelphia, and Tokyo.
 It is based on the design of the official New York Subway Map, which influences the transit choices of over 2.4 billion riders, and has a long history of including New Jersey, as well as other transit options that supplement the subway, but the current map doesn’t include all options that serve the city and its immediate environs.
 Comprehensive transit maps, apps, and websites are essential to the transit user experience, because they frame how we think about getting around, and can influence whether we choose transit options that reduce stress, ease congestion and pollution, and increase safety for everyone.

 What’s on the Map?

 - Hudson-Bergen Light Rail – New Jersey: solid yellow lines.
 Operates 5AM-11PM.

 - New York City Subway – New York: lines in multiple colors.
 Operates 24/7.

 - New York Waterway Ferries – New York & New Jersey: light blue dotted lines.
 Operates 6AM-11PM.